 - You only need 4 ingredients!

-- Whisk everything together in a bowl, then cook!
+- Whisk everything together in a bowl, then cook immediately!
 NO WAITING three hours for the batter to set up!

 - Endless filling possibilities, cheese, ham, chocolate, strawberries, etc.